TX-2/TX-2-simulator/docs/assembler/index.md

 The assembler is incomplete and changes quite often.
 It has a lot of limitations right now, including:

-- No support for arithmetic expressions
-- No support for RC-blocks
-- No support for assigning index registers to undefined symbols
-- No support for macros
+- No support for macro expansion
 - Compound characters are not supported

 ### Compound Characters

 Compound chars are described in item 7 on page 607 of the TX-2 Users Handbook (Nov 63).

 Compound characters are described like so: